 Our technical support team will receive your message and your drawing, and we can begin addressing your issue.

-If you need to send in any other files, such as screenshots, you'll need to attach them as zip, or compressed, files.
+If you need to send in any other files, such as screenshots, or even a video recording that shows your issue, you'll need to attach them as zip, or compressed, files.
 Here's how.

 Zip file too large to send?

 Our ticket system cannot accept zip files larger than 7.5 MB.
 In many cases, you can shrink excessively large zip files of drawings by removing unnecessary Xrefs.